cblevins/sp25-data/_modules/github-intro.md

 #### Step 3: Get Any Changes from your personal repository on GitHub.com

+- Make sure it says: `Current Branch: main` (ie. you're on the main branch)
 - Click `Pull origin` if the button is available
 - If the button is grey, you're already up to date!

 #### Step 4: Final Sync

+- Make sure it says: `Current Branch: main` (ie. you're on the main branch)
 - Click `Push origin` to make sure your forked repository and your local copy are in sync

 Now you're ready to work!
 Remember to repeat these steps each time you start working on course materials.